-Earlier versions of this paper were presented at the annual meeting of the Canadian Economics Association, May 29-31, 1998, University of Ottawa, Ottawa, Ontario; the CSLS Preconference on the State of Living Standards and Quality of Life in Canada project, June 1-2, 1998, Lord Elgin Hotel, Ottawa, Ontario; and the 25th General Conference of The International Association for Research in Income and Wealth, Cambridge, England, 23-29 August, 1998.
+Earlier versions of a related paper were presented at the annual meeting of the Canadian Economics Association, May 29-31, 1998, University of Ottawa, Ottawa, Ontario; the CSLS Preconference on the State of Living Standards and Quality of Life in Canada project, June 1-2, 1998, Lord Elgin Hotel, Ottawa, Ontario; and the 25th General Conference of The International Association for Research in Income and Wealth, Cambridge, England, 23-29 August, 1998, and the CSLS Conference on the State of Living Standards and Quality of Life in Canada, October 30-31, 1999, Ottawa, Ontario.
 The Center for the Study of Living Standards would like to acknowledge the financial support of the Applied Research Branch of Human Resources Development Canada.
-The authors would like to thank the following persons for comments on earlier drafts of this paper: Satya Brink, Michael Hatfield, Jonathan Kesselman, David Longworth, Brian MacLean, Tim Sargent, David Slater, Allan Zeesman.
+The authors would like to thank the following persons for comments on earlier drafts of this paper: Satya Brink, Michael Hatfield, Jonathan Kesselman, Larry Mishel, David Longworth, Brian MacLean, Tom Rymes, Tim Sargent, David Slater, Bill Van Iterson, and Allan Zeesman.
 We would also like to thank Michael Hatfield of HRDC for providing data on poverty rates and poverty gaps.
 Thanks also to the Social Policy Research Center at the University of New South Wales for their hospitality, to Gerry Redmond and to the participants in the December 1997 meeting of the CSLS Research Advisory Committee on the state of living standards and quality of life in Canada project for their helpful comments on earlier drafts.
 Since this is a preliminary version, subject to revision, please check with the authors before quotation.